 The first illustration relates to the funding of interpreters.
 In Q v Q; Re B; Re C the President highlighted this as an area of funding for ‘representation’ which is made available by HMCTS and which is separate from (and as will become apparent, additional to) funding provided under LASPO.
 He said,

 "Interpreters in Civil and Family Proceedings Deaf and Hearing impaired Litigants Her Majesty's Courts & Tribunals Service will meet the reasonable costs of interpreters for deaf and hearing-impaired litigants for hearings in civil and family proceedings.
 If an interpreter is needed, the court will make arrangements for an interpreter to attend. … Foreign language interpreters Court staff will also arrange for language interpreters needed for civil and family hearings in certain circumstances where cases involve: … Domestic Violence and cases involving Children Because of the sensitivity of these cases, we will provide an interpreter if required.
 This is irrespective of whether solicitors are involved or public funding is available. … All Courts For foreign language interpreters in any court proceedings we arrange and pay for interpreters in accordance with a standard set of terms and conditions."

 Those terms and conditions are available on the same website.’

 That guidance, which appears on a public website, is supplemented by internal guidance for court staff – Guidance for the criminal, civil and family courts for booking interpreters through Capita Translation and Interpreting (Capita TI).
 After identifying a list of types of cases in which court staff can arrange for language interpreters, the guidance continues:

-• Has no family member, or friend, who can attend to interpret for them and/or is acceptable to the court.
+•Has no family member, or friend, who can attend to interpret for them and/or is acceptable to the court.
+OR

 For all cases there is no legal obligation to provide interpreters to interested parties.
 Satisfy yourself of the situation and find out if the person has legal representation.’